$ ./bin/spark-shell scala>

 There are variants of Spark shell for different languages:

-spark-shell for Scala and
+spark-shell for Scala,

-pyspark for Python.
+pyspark for Python and

-This document uses
+This document (and the book in general) uses

 You can start Spark shell using